alphagov/govuk-puppet/docs/adding-a-new-app.md

 }
 ```

 The `secret_key_base` is used to encrypt user sessions.
-If it not defined the application will not start.
+If it's not defined the application will not start.
+The value of
+`secret_key_base` should be encrypted in the `deployment` repo.

 Additional arguments can be specified to configure basic auth, monitoring checks and logging.
 These are defined and explained in `modules/govuk/manifests/app.pp`.